How to Protect Your "Leave Out" With Hair Extensions & Wigs

 Frontals

-Frontals offer even more coverage and protection than closures.
-They cover every inch of one's head from one's edges to their leave out.
+Frontals offer more versatility than closures.
+They cover the entire front of your head, making leave out a problem of the past.
 You can have edges for days, ponytails, middle parts, and side parts if you use a frontal, all while protecting your hair.

-360 Frontals even offer protection for the back of one's head (edges and the "kitchen").
-They can be glued, sewn or taped as a means of installation.
-Frontals are also available on the Private Label Extensions website starting at $80 and ranging up to $120 for 360 Frontals.
+360 Frontals offer even more versatility for the back of one's head (edges and the "kitchen").
+They can be glued, sewn, or taped as a means of installation.
+Frontals are also available on the Private Label Extensions website starting at $80 and up to $120 for 360 Frontals.

 Frontals require more customization than closures, but they are worth it.
-While this is a great alternative to leave-out be careful to get your frontal professionally installed and removed, or you will have more significant problems than damaged leave out!
+While a great alternative, be sure to get your frontal professionally installed and removed, or you can end up with bigger problems than damaged leave out!

 frontal-styled